About the Monthly Labor Force Estimates (LAUS)

 Labor force, employed, unemployed, unemployment rate

-Indiana Department of Workforce Development (IDWD): Indiana counties & MSAs (rounded data), Bureau of Labor Statistics: U.S. and 50 states (unrounded data)
+Indiana Department of Workforce Development (IDWD): Indiana counties & MSAs.
+Bureau of Labor Statistics: national data.